Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Related Work

-\paragraph{Hallucination Detection via Attention Signals} The interpretability afforded by attention-based analysis has motivated a line of work on detecting hallucinations in Transformer Decoder models \citep{vaswani2017} -- fluent outputs unsupported by input or factual knowledge~\citep{alansari2025largelanguagemodelshallucination}. \citep{llmcheck2024} propose an attention score aggregating diagonal self-attention, observing lower values for hallucinated generations. \citep{chuang2024lookback} introduce the LookbackLens, contrasting attention to prompt versus response tokens to detect contextual hallucinations.
+\paragraph{Hallucination Detection via Attention Signals} The interpretability afforded by attention-based analysis of Transformer Decoder models has motivated a line of work on detecting hallucinations---defined as fluent outputs unsupported by the input or factual knowledge models~\citep{alansari2025largelanguagemodelshallucination}. \citet{llmcheck2024} proposed an attention score aggregating diagonal self-attention, observing lower values for hallucinated generations. \citet{chuang2024lookback} introduced the LookbackLens, contrasting attention to prompt versus response tokens to detect contextual hallucinations. \citet{liu-etal-2025-attention} used attention to partition the input and perform multiple forward passes to assess output consistency.
 Graph-based approaches have also proven effective: spectral features from Laplacian eigenvalues~\citep{binkowski-etal-2025-hallucination}, topological features~\citep{bazarova2025hallucination, samaga2026halluzighallucinationdetectionusing}, and neural message-passing on attention graphs~\citep{frascaNeuralMessagePassingAttention2025} each capture complementary aspects of attention structure.
-Although these methods were developed from distinct motivations, we show in this work that some of them share a common dependence on attention sink behavior -- a unifying perspective that motivates our sink-score-based approach and clarifies the mechanistic basis of attention-based detection.
+Although these methods were developed from distinct motivations, we show in this work that some of them share a common dependence on attention sink behavior---a unifying perspective that motivates our sink-score-based approach and clarifies the mechanistic basis of attention-based detection.